Who We Are

 Our CAN Co-chairs are selected by Lift to Rise and CAN members and are responsible for facilitating the monthly CAN and workgroup meetings, supporting Lift to Rise staff in engaging CAN members towards the implementation of strategies, and introducing additional stakeholders to the Housing CAN who will lead and contribute to the strategies identified.

-Housing Stability Co-chairs
+Housing CAN Co-chairs

 Mike Walsh